 Macular degeneration cannot be cured, but it can be managed, and the sooner intervention begins, the lower your risks of losing your vision.
-Even if you are not experiencing any of the symptoms of macular degeneration, if you are over the age of 60 and have not been to the eye doctor for a while, call our Fishkill or Poughkeepsie office to schedule your next examination today.
+Even if you are not experiencing any of the symptoms of macular degeneration, if you are over the age of 60 and have not been to the eye doctor for a while, call our Yorktown or Poughkeepsie office to schedule your next examination today.

 What is the Macula?